lithhhh/jenkins-pipeline/README.md

 Simple todolist write in django for general use and pipeline automation..

-  - Be kind with my baby

-### Quick and free tip:

-> With great power comes great responsibility

 ### Tech

 Dillinger uses a number of open source projects to work properly: